-For a more effective organisation of GCLI, the Board established the below-mentioned Committees.
+For a more effective organisation of LSI, the Board established the below-mentioned Committees.

-Committee Brief Terms of Reference Composition Audit Committee Ensures the operation of an effective system of internal controls within GCLI and oversees the selection and remuneration of external auditor Mr Joseph C Schembri Mr Joseph Del Raso Mr Peter Astleford Nominations and Remunerations Committee The Nominations and Remuneration Committee is responsible for making recommendations for appointment to the Board and for reviewing the constitution of all Group's Boards, in order to ensure that appointments to Boards are conducted in a systematic, objective and consistent manner.
+Committee Brief Terms of Reference Composition Audit Committee The Committee is accountable to the BoD and has oversight responsibility for financial reporting, internal control and audit processes across the entire Company.
+Mr Joseph Schembri (Chairman) Mr Joseph Del Raso Mr Gregory McGowan Nominations and Remunerations Committee The Nominations and Remuneration Committee is responsible for making recommendations for appointment to the Board and for reviewing the constitution of all Group's Boards, in order to ensure that appointments to Boards are conducted in a systematic, objective and consistent manner.
 It is also responsible for the review of performance of the Group's Board members and committees, the appointment of senior executives and management and the development of a succession plan for senior executives and management.
 Additionally, this committee monitors, reviews and advises on the Group's remuneration policy as well as approves the remuneration packages of senior executives and management.
-Mr Joseph C Schembri Mr Joseph Del Raso
+Mr Joseph Del Raso (Chairman) Mr Joseph Schembri Mr Gregory McGowan

-^{} These committees are appointed at GlobalCapital plc level but their scope is extended and applicable at subsidiaries' level as well
+\ These committees are appointed at LifeStar Holding plc level but their scope is extended and applicable at subsidiaries' level as well.